bmckenzie93/natours/README.md

   [5:39pm]
   I just completed the radio buttons and the submit button, completing the book section.
 I learned how to style custom radio buttons and only display them when checked.

+  [5:57pm]
+  I'm about to start of the footer now.

+  [7:15pm]
+  I banged that footer out then watched the section about how to style the fixed navbar and create the animations. that was a few that I am excited to go over.

   []

 }